 Claudia is part of the management team of the investment function reporting into the Chief Investment Officer on the Board of APG Asset Management.
 Before joining APG in 2009, she worked on the buy and sell-side in London for almost a decade.
 Claudia is an experienced non-profit board member and serves on the Board of the International Corporate Governance Network (ICGN).
 Since 2016 she has been appointed to the German Corporate Governance Code Commission, and she was a member of the EU Expert Group on Sustainable Finance (2017) whose recommendations inspired the EU Action Plan on Sustainable Finance.

 Graham is currently Chief Investment Officer of the Environment Agency Pension Fund, where he is responsible for overseeing the investment management arrangements of the £4.6bn portfolio, and for ensuring that EAPF remains a global leader in investing to address the challenges of Climate Change.
 Prior to joining EAPF, he helped establish, and led, the London based Portfolio Solutions team at Macquarie Group, where he focused on LGPS pooling.
 Graham graduated from Coventry University with a BA in Financial Economics and from Durham with an MSc in Corporate and International Finance.

 Jelle van der Giessen

 Kelly is a senior ESG investment professional who has been considering ESG issues since 2006.
-Her role involves integrating material ESG issues during the acquisition due diligence process of listed equities, property and infrastructure assets; Due diligence and engagement on external fund managers; Engagement with boards and senior management and; Research on thematic topics.
+Her role involves integrating these issues during the acquisition due diligence process of listed equities, property and infrastructure assets; due diligence and engagement on external fund managers; engagement with boards and senior management and research on thematic topics.